Associate Professor Guang Xing

-Venerable Dr. Guang Xing received his Ph.D. from School of Oriental and African Studies, the University of London in 2003.
-He is an assistant professor at the Centre of Buddhist Studies, The University of Hong Kong and Tung Lin Kok Yuen Canada Foundation visiting professor in Buddhism and Contemporary Society at the University of British Columbia.
+Associate Professor Guang Xing received his Ph.D. from School of Oriental and African Studies, the University of London in 2003.
+He is an Associate Professor at the Centre of Buddhist Studies, The University of Hong Kong and Tung Lin Kok Yuen Canada Foundation and a Visiting Professor in Buddhism and Contemporary Society at the University of British Columbia.

 His publications include The Concept of the Buddha: Its Evolution from Early Buddhism to the Trikaya Theory (Routledge 2005) and The Historical Buddha (Beijing Religious Culture Publication 2005) together with many academic papers.
 He is currently working on the issue of filial piety in Chinese Buddhism and has already published several papers on the topic.

 Venerable Ding Yuan was born in 1977 in Fujian province, China.
 He was among the pioneer cohort of post-graduates from the Buddhist College of Minnan in 2002.
 Six years later, he received his MA (Literature) from Hanazono University (Kyoto,Japan).
 Subsequently he obtained his PhD (Literature) from International College for Postgraduate Buddhist Studies (Tokyo) in 2011 and is currently working in the college’s Institute of Old Japanese Buddhist Manuscripts as a researcher, engaged in philological studies of Buddhist sculptures.

 He has published several academic papers like “A Study on the Author of Dunhuang manuscript S.1087”, “On the Newly founded old Japanese Buddhist Manuscripts Hujing-Jing”, “On the newly founded works of Korean monk Wŏnhyo from Dunhuang manuscripts”.

 Dr Kent Lin